 The String Project is intended to function as a primer and supporter of the school string program, not as a substitute.
 It provides introductory experiences for those too young for enrollment in their school program.

 The String Project in its fourth year will again enroll 30 new 2nd through 4th graders at the beginning level of instruction.
 (Other age levels will be accepted as room allows.)
 Last year’s String Project students are encouraged to enroll again for an intermediate course of study, with individual and Group lessons.
 All students are required to be a member of their school string program if they are qualified to do so.
 Home-schooled students or students from schools without a string program may also participate.

 For a nominal fee, the 24-week program will consist of two lessons per week: a 30-minute individual lesson and a 45-minute group lesson.
-All lessons will be conducted after school Monday through Thursday, and the group lessons will take place on Wednesdays (beginners) and Thursdays (more advanced).
+All lessons will be conducted after school Monday through Thursday, and the group lessons will take place on Tuesdays (intermediate) and Wednesdays (beginners and advanced).

 ALL STUDENTS SHOULD BE SIZED FOR AN INSTRUMENT BY A STRING PROJECT DIRECTOR PRIOR TO THE FIRST LESSON.